Intrinsically symmetric cosmological model in the presence of dissipative fluids

-where $H=\dot{a}/a$ and dot means derivative with respect to the $t$-coordinate.
-Similarly to \cite{leandro}, we can rewrite the line element using the scale factor as the time coordinate and introduce an explicit dependence of the metric with respect to the energy density through relation (\ref{coord_trans1}), obtaining
+where $H=\dot{a}/a$ and dot means derivative with respect to the time coordinate.
+For the sake of simplicity, we shall proceed similarly to \cite{leandro} and rewrite the line element using the scale factor as the time coordinate and introduce an explicit dependence in the metric with respect to the energy density through relation (\ref{coord_trans1}), obtaining

-In this new coordinate system, the $0-0$ component of Einstein's equations is an identity.
-The other components lead to
+Note that the equation $G_{00}=T_{00}$ in this new coordinate system is now an identity.
+The other components of the EFE lead to

-where $\partial_i\equiv\frac{\partial}{\partial x^i}$, $\partial_{ij}\equiv\frac{\partial^2}{\partial x^i\, \partial x^j}$ and $\nabla^2:= \delta^{ij}\partial_{ij}$ is the 3-dimensional Euclidean Laplacian.
-Note that the energy density in the equations above comes from the geometry through EFE.
-Once it is somehow provided, all the other fluid components are determined.
-Indeed, Eqs.\ (\ref{heat__eisn_eq})-(\ref{apres__eisn_eq}) can be seen as a set of physically meaningful equations of state for a viscous fluid that is compatible with Einstein's equations.
-The physical meaning of this assertion will become clearer afterwards.